JosephToscano1/cse140labs/docs/docs/lab4/part3/provided_components.md

 inputCount := 3;
 ```

-Please do not input any numbers that are less than 2 or greater than 8 (we cannot guarantee your circuit working if you use numbers outside of these bounds)
+Please do not input any numbers that are less than 2 or greater than 4 (we cannot guarantee your circuit working if you use numbers outside of these bounds).

 These gates all have a predefined delay used to help calculate the performance.
 For more information, please refer to the [Performance Analysis](https://cse140l.github.io/fa24-labs/docs/lab4/part3/delay) page.